morfinismo/gamut/README.md

 # GAMUT - (G)oogle (A)pp (M)aker (UT)ilities
-A collection of utilites to use with [Google App Maker](https://developers.google.com/appmaker/).
+A collection of utilities to use with [Google App Maker](https://developers.google.com/appmaker/).
 Support outside of Google App Maker might be available for some utilities but the primary focus is compatibility with Google App Maker.

 ## Browser support
 Guaranteed support for Google Chrome v60+.
-Compatibility with other browsers has not been tested yet but most of it shoud work.
+Compatibility with other browsers has not been tested yet but most of it should work.

 ## Initializing the library
 ### Inside Google App Maker